 After all pitches the role play ends and the discussion round starts.
 Everyone is invited to share thoughts on what effect the product had on oneself: Did it trigger something and if so what?
 Did the scenario surprise the viewer or what was the first thing coming to mind?

 As discussions are usually very fruitful, we publish the created webpages and the group processes online.
 This allows the discussions to go on and an even broader audience to have access to the speculated scenarios and products.

-This perfectfuturedesign future scenario tool kit by Michel Hohendanner & Chiara Ullstein is licensed under the Creative Commons Attribution – NonCommercial – ShareAlike 4.0 International License (CC BY-NC-SA 4.0).
+This perfectfuturedesign future scenario tool kits by Michel Hohendanner & Chiara Ullstein are licensed under the Creative Commons Attribution – NonCommercial – ShareAlike 4.0 International License (CC BY-NC-SA 4.0).